inaka/elvis_core/doc_rules/elvis_style/behaviour_spelling.md

 # Behaviour Spelling

-Use a consistent spelling for behaviour attributes in modules.
+Behavior attribute names in modules should follow a consistent spelling convention.

 > Works on `.beam` file?
 Yes!

 ## Problematic code

-This is a convention for consistency, not a code problem.
+This is a convention aimed at ensuring consistency, rather than a coding issue.

-Depending on your choice the problematic code can be
+Depending on your choice, the problematic code may be:

 ```erlang
 -behavior(_). % the default "problematic"